-The Parent Company has an authorised share capital of 75,000,000 ordinary shares of ≤ 0.20 each, and issued and fully paid share capital of 28,242,000 ordinary shares with a nominal value of ≤ 0.20 each.
-The Parent Company's share capital consists of only one class of shares, and all shares in that class are admitted to trade on the Malta Stock Exchange.
-All shares in the Parent Company are freely transferable.
+The Parent Company's share capital consists of only one class of shares, and all shares in that class are admitted to trade on the Malta Stock Exchange ("MSE").
+However, following the company's purchase of its own shares, a notice from MSE dated 30 December 2020 was issued stating that the 2,750,000 repurchased shares will not be traded further on the MSE.
+All the remaining shares in the Parent Company are freely transferable.
 There are no shareholders having special control rights in the Parent Company, nor are there any restrictions on voting rights in the Parent Company.